chrislwade/aoc-2021/README.md

 - [Matt Rix][mr]: I borrowed his [solution for Day 12, Part 2][mr-day12].
   Because I haven't used DFS since college and was hitting a wall with adapting a single algorithm to allow revisiting.
+- [William Y. Feng][wyf]: I borrowed his solution for Day 13][wyf-day13].
+  Because, despite getting part 1 and 2 right, using the sample data, the algorithm I used (matrix flipping) didn't work because the second flip is a horizontal one that has more rows in the upper chunk.
+I could have worked through this but I decided to look for another approach and found this one.
+  Strangely enough, this one does not produce the correct visual output for the sample data, but does for the real puzzle input.

 ## Getting Started